drscotthawley/panotti/README.md

-# audio-classifier-keras-cnn
+# Panotti
-Audio Classifier in Keras using Convolutional Neural Network
+Stereo Audio Classifier in Keras

+This is a stereo version of my `audio-classifier-keras-cnn` repo.
+See that.

 *ok this is a public repo, but it's not ready for public distribution.
 Just letting a few students & colleagues know about it for now.
 Wrote the main code Monday night, got the results Tuesday morning, added the augmentation Wednesday night (for future use)...now posting this repo on Thursday.*